cvml-yao/yaolab/README.md

 Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

-Copyright Yao Lab.
+Copyright CVML Lab.
 Code released under the MIT License.